Exploring Plan Space through Conversation: An Agentic Framework for LLM-Mediated Explanations in Planning: User Study

 \subsubsection{Utility over Time}

 Similarly to the comparison of the utility score over iteration steps, we also analyzed it across time.
-However, no significant difference was observed.
-We can hypothesize that the time benefits of achieving a higher utility per iteration steps were balanced by users spending more time in each iteration step engaging in a conversation with the explanation interface.
+However, no significant difference was observed (see Figure~\ref{fig:utility_over_iteration_steps_appendix}).
+We can hypothesize that the time benefits of achieving a higher utility per iteration steps were at least partially balanced by users spending more time in each iteration step engaging in a conversation with the explanation interface.
+This does not negate the benefit of the LLM-based interface since reducing the number of iteration steps can be beneficial in real-world scenarios where each iteration step may require a costly re-planning process.
+Also, spending more time in an iteration step may indicate that users are building a better understanding of the problem and the solution space, which can be beneficial for their overall experience and trust in the system.